 Leading sections for two 'flipped and gamified' undergraduate classes helped me to understand how pedagogical innovation can engage students by linking material to their individual interests.

-Leading sections, twice, for the second sociology statistics graduate course showed me how much I enjoy explaining the statistical and analytical tools I studied in my Applied Statistics MA.
+Leading sections, twice, for the second Sociology graduate statistics course showed me how much I enjoy explaining the statistical and analytical tools I studied in my MA in Statistics.

 Working with 8 undergraduates for full-semester assistantships, in which the students partially designed their own final projects, demonstrated my love of mentoring independent research.